QuantConnect/lean-cli/README.md

   If --dataset is given the command runs in non-interactive mode.
 In this mode the CLI does not prompt for input or confirmation but only halts when the agreement must be accepted.
-In non-interactive mode all options specific to the selected dataset as well as --organization are required.
+In non-interactive mode all options specific to the selected dataset are required.

   See the following url for the data that can be purchased and downloaded with this command: https://www.quantconnect.com/datasets

 Options:
-  --dataset TEXT       The name of the dataset to download non-interactively --organization TEXT  The name or id of the organization to purchase and download data with --overwrite          Overwrite existing local data --lean-config FILE   The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose            Enable debug logging
+  --dataset TEXT      The name of the dataset to download non-interactively --overwrite         Overwrite existing local data --lean-config FILE  The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose           Enable debug logging
   --help              Show this message and exit.
 ```

 _See code: [lean/commands/data/download.py](lean/commands/data/download.py)_